Supplement and Herb Guide for Arthritis Symptoms

 Origin: Gum resin from the bark of the Boswellia tree found in India.

 Claims: Reduces inflammation and treats rheumatoid arthritis (RA), osteoarthritis (OA) and bursitis symptoms.
-It’s also used to treat symptoms of ulcerative colitis and Crohn’s disease.
+In addition to using boswellia serrata for arthritis, it’s also used to treat symptoms of ulcerative colitis and Crohn’s disease.

 What we know: Boswellic acids, especially one called AKBA, are powerful anti-inflammatories.
 They block an enzyme called 5-lipoxygenase (5-LOX) that breaks down polyunsaturated fatty acids in foods into leukotrienes, inflammatory molecules that attack joints and other tissues.
 Boswellia may also help reduce cartilage damage in arthritis.
 It also shows promise as a cancer treatment.

 Studies: A 2014 Cochrane Review found that a three-month course of 100 mg a day of enriched (AKBA) Boswellia reduced OA pain by nearly 20 points and improved function by eight points (on 100-point scales) without serious side effects.
 In a 2018 systematic review of 20 OA supplements, Boswellia extract was among the standouts, providing significant short-term relief for knee, hip and hand pain.
 The Natural and Alternative Treatments database, which contains over 12,000 clinical studies, also gives Boswellia high marks for OA pain relief.

 Dosage: Capsule or tablet; 100 mg daily for OA; between 1200 to 3600 mg for RA.
 Look for 5-Loxin and AKBA-enriched Boswellia and for products with ingredients that enhance absorption like black pepper (piperine) or lecithin.